djaus2/az-iothub-ps1/README.md

 2. Groups
 3. IoT Hubs
 4. Devices
+5. DPS
-5. Generate Environment Variables
+6. Environment Variables
-6. Quickstart Apps
+7. Quickstart Apps
-7. Manage App Data
+8. Manage App Data
-8. Done
+9. All in one.
+Get a New: (Group ...
+Hub in Group ...
+Device for Hub)
+A. Azure Sphere

 R. Reset script globals<br>
 X. Exit<br>